Board and committees.

 Conference Committee plans and implements the annual NAPT conference, and engages in long-range conference planning.

-Inclusion, Equity and Social Justice Committee expands both the diversity of membership, as well as that of conference attendees.
+Inclusion, Equity and Social Justice Committeeexpands both the diversity of membership, as well as that of conference attendees.
 This committee is dedicated to promoting the involvement, within the Association membership, of practitioners and/or professionals of diverse ethnic, gender identity, sexual orientation, linguistic, socioeconomic and geographic backgrounds.

 Finance Committee oversees and reviews the funds of the Association and presents a proposed budget for approval at the annual meeting of the Board.